 It’s not just an issue for loss prevention executives.
 Security counterparts in other industries also struggle with this aspect of disaster preparedness.
 For example, in an address to a national security conference, James Reynolds, director of safety and security operations for the Chicago Cubs and formerly for Hilton Worldwide, explained that he came to realize the importance of planning for the post-event period after dealing with a grisly hotel guest fatality.

-There are numerous post-event actions that may be necessary and should be detailed in an emergency operations plan in case they are.
+Numerous post-event actions may be necessary and should be detailed in an emergency operations plan in case they are.
 Examples of post-incident management actions include:

 - Conducting post-incident or post-accident drug and alcohol testing.